Russian ex-journalist on trial for treason: ‘I will fight until the end’

 Ivan Safronov faces up to 20 years in prison if found guilty

-A former Russian reporter Ivan Safronov has said ahead of the resumption of his treason trial on Monday that he intends to vigorously fight the charges against him and that he does not fear the prospect of being jailed.
+A former Russian reporter Ivan Safronov said ahead of the resumption of his treason trial on Monday that he intends to vigorously fight the charges against him and he does not fear the prospect of being jailed.

-Mr Safronov covered military affairs for the Vedomosti and Kommersant newspapers before becoming an aide to the head of Russia’s space agency a mere two months prior to his arrest in July 2020.
+Mr Safronov covered military affairs for the Vedomosti and Kommersant newspapers before becoming an aide to the head of Russia’s space agency just two months prior to his arrest in July 2020.

 If he is found guilty of treason, he faces up to 20 years in prison.

-The former journalist denies accusations of passing military secrets about Russian arms sales in the Middle East and Africa to the Czech Republic, a NATO member, while he was working as a reporter in 2017.
+The former journalist denies accusations of passing military secrets about Russian arms sales in the Middle East and Africa to the Czech Republic, a Nato member, while he was working as a reporter in 2017.

 Mr Safronov has said state investigators pointed to his acquaintance with a Czech journalist he met in Moscow in 2010 who later set up a website.
 Mr Safronov said he later contributed to this website using information entirely based on open sources.